tjb1982/linen/README.md

 # __Flax__ #

 Flax is a domain specific language for modeling coordinated, distributed processes.
-It was designed to help with situations that require provisioning (potentially complex) systems and/or real integrations with external services in a production or production-like environment.
+It was designed to help with situations that require provisioning and interacting with (potentially complex) systems and/or real integrations with external services in a production or production-like environment.
 It's similar to Ansible, but designed to provide more low-level transparency and polyglot friendliness.
 I.e., for Flax, expressiveness is a higher priority than simplicity, and flexibility a higher priority than a low barrier to entry and/or user-friendliness.